rustyeddy/garden-station/use-cases.md

 ### Automated Lighting

-1. I want to be able to control the lighting from an application
-2. I want the lighting to be programmable based on light levels
+> I want the lights to automatically turn on and off based on the
+> light levels

 #### Requirements

 1. Lumenecense sensor
 2. Light application API

+### Schedule based lighting

+> I want the lights to automatically turn on and off based on the
+> light levels

+#### Requirements

+1. Scheduler based on calendar

 ### Wireless Power